andreil-spec/LangBuilder/docs/docs/Integrations/OpenWebUI_API_integration.md

 ## Troubleshooting

-- **401 Unauthorized** – Ensure you are using a LangBuilder API key and the base URL ends with `/v1`.
+- **401 Unauthorized** – Provide either a valid LangBuilder API key or an OIDC bearer token.
+When OIDC is enabled, the token must match the configured issuer/audience.
 - **No models listed** – Confirm the flow has an endpoint name and the `curl /v1/models` check returns it.
+- **Model missing for a specific user** – Verify the flow tags include the appropriate group prefix (`group:<name>`) and that the user’s Keycloak token contains that group or role.
 - **Empty responses** – The shim responds with non-streaming completions but gracefully ignores `stream=true`; refresh LangBuilder to ensure you have the latest build.
 - **Docker networking** – Use the appropriate host when setting `OPENAI_API_BASE_URL`; Linux containers cannot resolve `host.docker.internal`.